How Powerful are Shallow Neural Networks with Bandlimited Random Weights?: Numerical Experiments

-\textbf{Simulation 1.} We set $\sigma_1=0.05$ and sample 1000 instances $\{x_i,f(x_i)\}_{i=1}^{1000}$ based on a equally spaced points on [0,1], then randomly and uniformly select 500 training sample and 500 test samples.
+\textbf{Simulation 1.} We set $\sigma=0.05$ and sample 1000 instances $\{x_i,f(x_i)\}_{i=1}^{1000}$ based on equally spaced points on [0,1], then randomly and uniformly select 500 training sample and 500 test samples.
 We test the performance of two random networks with $\lambda=1$ and $\lambda=20$.
 For each case, we train the network with a different number of hidden nodes $L$, which helps with excluding the influence of $L$ to our analysis.
-In \reffig{1}, we show the training and test approximation results for four different random networks, including (a) and (b) for the network build with $\lambda=1, L=100$, (c) and (d) for the network build with $\lambda=1, L=500$, (e) and (f) for the network build with $\lambda=1, L=10000$, (g) and (h) for the network build with $\lambda=20, L=200$, respectively.
-We observe that the random network with $\lambda=1$ cannot approximate for this simple function approximation problem, even when the number of hidden nodes is sufficiently large.
+In \reffig{1}, we show the training and test approximation results for four different random networks, including (a) and (b) for the network built with $\lambda=1, L=100$, (c) and (d) for the network built with $\lambda=1, L=500$, (e) and (f) for the network built with $\lambda=1, L=10000$, (g) and (h) for the network built with $\lambda=20, L=200$, respectively.
+We observe that the random network with $\lambda=1$ cannot achieve a good approximation accuracy for this simple function approximation problem, even when the number of hidden nodes is sufficiently large.
 In contrast, the network with $\lambda=20$ and trained with $L=200$ demonstrates excellent learning and generalization performance.
 Other larger values of $\lambda$, such as $\lambda=50,100,150,200$ as we tested, have the same excellent performance on this regression task.
-It implies that the choice of $\lambda$ has a strong impact on the random network's expressive power, which is consistent with our theoretical results.
+This implies that the choice of $\lambda$ has a strong impact on the random network's expressive power, which is consistent with our theoretical results.